-St. James delivers rest and renewal to Wichita families
+St. James delivers rest and renewal to Harry Street

 The Outreach Committee of St. James Episcopal Church takes its work seriously.
 Rather than simply writing a check to an organization, the 16 members choose to go all in, first by educating themselves about real needs within their Wichita community and then drafting a plan of action that will produce the most benefit.